UiPath-Services/CredentialStorePlugins/OneIdentitySafeguard.SecureStore/README.md

   * RestSharp.dll minversion: 106.11.7
   * Serilog.dll minversion: 2.10.0
   * Serilog.Sinks.EventLog.dll minversion 3.1.0
 * Enable the SafeguardSecureStore plugin as instructed by the UiPath guide.
-Open the Orchestrator\UiPath.Orchestrator.dll.config file and add the following line to <appSettings>: {{<add key="Plugins.SecureStores" value="UiPath.Orchestrator.SafeguardSecureStore.dll"/>}}
+Open the Orchestrator\UiPath.Orchestrator.dll.config file and add the following line to `<appSettings>`: `<add key="Plugins.SecureStores" value="UiPath.Orchestrator.SafeguardSecureStore.dll"/>`
 * Navigate to __Tenant | Credential Stores__
 * Create a new Credential Store:
   * Type: One Identity Safeguard